muhamedyoussry/STL-CPP/0. Pair/README.md

 # Pair

-Pairs are STL *Simple* container that allow non-contiguous memory allocation.
-As compared to vector, Pair has slow traversal, but once a position has been found, insertion and deletion are quick.
-Normally, when we say a Pair, we talk about doubly linked Pair.
-For implementing a singly linked Pair, we use forward Pair
+Pairs are STL *Simple* container used to combine together two values that may be different in type.

 ## Pair Characterstics